Tackling Substance Abuse: WHO Supports Efforts to Combat the Kush Epidemic in Sierra Leone

 Globally, over 296 million people used drugs in 2021, marking a 23 percent increase over the previous decade.
 At the same time, the number of individuals suffering from drug use disorders surged to 39.5 million, a 45 percent increase over ten years, according to the United Nations Office on Drugs and Crime (UNODC, 2023).
 Africa remains a key transit region for cocaine, heroin, and cannabis resin and accounts for half of the global seizures of pharmaceutical opioids, particularly tramadol putting Sierra Leone at higher risk as a transit and dumping ground for drugs.

-The World Health Organization (WHO) recognizes the danger of different drugs including Kush and is working closely with the Government of Sierra Leone to address this social and public health crisis through Community engagement, advocacy with the government, partners, youth organizations, civil societies, and the media.
+The World Health Organization (WHO) recognizes the danger of different drugs including Kush and is working closely with the Government of Sierra Leone and collaborating with other partners to address this social and public health crisis through Community engagement, advocacy with the government, partners, youth organizations, civil societies, and the media.
 Together they have agreed to implement a multidisciplinary action plan to address this epidemic.
 The plan includes supporting the Ministry of Information and Civic Education, the Ministry of Health, and health development partners in preventive, curative, and rehabilitative programs while advocating with Government to tackle underlying unemployment in the country.

 In March His Excellency President Dr. Julius Maada Bio, declared Kush a state of emergency and intensified efforts to create job opportunities for young people emphasizing the importance of addressing the addiction epidemic to ensure the attainment of the Sustainable Development Goal and the BIG 5 Development Priorities, particularly the FEED SALONE Initiative and Youth Employment programs.